rcdosado/system-titles/README.md

 # What

-A collection of system titles for CSE1 Final hands-on activity
+A collection of system titles for CSE1 Final hands-on activity, this is to lessen system duplication of data models, and filter system titles

 ## How to Submit Your chosen System
 1. Fork this repository